5 Common UDAAP Compliance Violations & How to Stop Them

 How to avoid common UDAAP compliance violations

-A few steps that you can take to avoid common UDAAP compliance violations in your marketing materials include:
+To reduce UDAAP risks, a few steps that you can take to avoid common violations in your marketing materials include:

 Bonus content: Get the free UDAAP compliance checklist